lassesofus/MLOPS-Exam-Project/reports/README.md

 > *experiments.*
 > Answer:

-We used the majority of the original cookiecutter folder structure including the `src`, `models`, and `data` folders amongst others.
-The `data/interim` and `references` are removed for obvious reasons.
-The `src/features` folder is also removed as we did not do any feature engineering in this project.
-The `.dvc` folder is automatically added by the dvc package (along with root files `.dvcignore`, `data.dvc` and `models.dvc`) for version control of the data and model weights.
-The `api` folder is added to contain the code, requirements and dockerfile for the API.
-The `docker` folder is added to contain the dockerfiles for local training and prediction.
-The `hydra_config` folder is added to contain the configuration files for training and prediction.
-The hydra package automatically creates a `outputs` folder that saves logs of the config files used when the package is invoked.
-Similarly the The `wandb` folder is automatically added to contain the weights and biases logs.
-The `tests` folder is added to contain the unit tests run by Github actions.
-The `models/predict_model` folder is added to contain the model weights used for inference.
+We used the majority of the original cookiecutter folder structure including the src, models, and data folders amongst others.
+The data/interim, references and src/features (we don't do any feature engineering).
+The .dvc folder is automatically added by the dvc package for version control of the data and model weights.
+The api folder is added to contain the code, requirements and dockerfile for the API.
+The docker folder is added to contain the dockerfiles for local training and prediction.
+The hydra_config folder is added to contain the configuration files for training and prediction.
+The hydra package automatically creates a outputs folder that saves logs of the config files used when the package is invoked (these are gitignored).
+Similarly the wandb folder is automatically added to the local repository to contain the weights and biases logs (but this is also gitignored).
+The tests folder is added to contain the unit tests run by Github actions.

 ### Question 6